 Open Database Connectivity: ODBC or Open Database Connectivity is a standard database access method developed by Microsoft to make it possible for any ODBC compliant application to access any data stored in an ODBC compliant database.
 ODBC achieves this by inserting a layer called a database driver between the application and the database to interpret any requests from the application into commands that are understood by the DBMS.

 Database Management Systems: DBMS or Database Management Systems are a collection of programs that enable the storing, modification and extraction of data to and from a database.

 Operating System: An Operating System is a program that runs between the applications software and the hardware on a computer.

 The Operating System is responsible for controlling and coordinating access to the hardware devices from the applications and manages security, scheduling and data storage operations for the applications.
-Examples include UNIX, Windows NT, Windows 98.
+Examples include UNIX and Windows.

 Client: An application that runs on a computer that connects to a server.
 The client relies on the server to perform certain operations.

 The term Client can also encompass the hardware on which the client software runs.
 A Web browser such as Netscape Communicator or Microsoft Internet Explorer is a client that relies on a Web server to provide content.

 Client configuration: The hardware and software configuration of a client including user defined settings, available hardware and software setup.